 Meet Emma … a.k.a.
 Emmie, E-dog, Emma Bear … another entry n the special Dogs We’ve Loved series — a series that pays tribute to those dogs whom we’ve loved in life and continue to love beyond, who live on in our memories, in our hearts, our souls, and through the very important photos we create of them.
 This stubborn, princess diva was the heart and soul of Dr. Renee Fleming of the Guelph Animal Hospital.
+You can see other entries in the Dogs We’ve Loved series here.

 “I remember looking at her laying near the fireplace and thinking that I wouldn’t always have her beside me, and that prompted me to call Illona – I wanted to have her photographed so I would always remember what a beautiful spirit she was.”